-If you have a concern about live current on the street or sidewalk in the City of Boston, you should also call 911 or the Mayor's 24-Hour Constituent Services Office at 617-635-4500.
+If you have a concern about live current on the street or sidewalk in the City of Boston, you should also call 911 or the non-emergency city servic line at 311.

 Former Mayor Thomas M. Menino and NSTAR President and CEO Tom May, announced a plan of action for electrical safety and the formation of a joint task force in March 2005.
 Focusing on stray voltage, the Joint Task Force on Electrical Safety examined the complex issues surrounding the electrical infrastructure in the City of Boston.
 Joint Task Force members brought a broad range of expertise with representatives from labor unions, regulatory agencies, construction, animal advocates, and guide dog users, in addition to Nstar and City of Boston representatives.

 The Joint Task Force issued a comprehensive report in July 2005 containing a series of 15 specific recommendations for the prevention and detection of electric safety issues.
 Former Mayor Menino and NSTAR Electric's Tom May committed to implementing all of the Joint Task Force's recommendations.
 You can also view the report in PDF format.

 Friday, October 28, 2005

 City Departments Launch Stray Voltage Checks

 "As part of the Stray Voltage Task Force that Mayor Thomas M. Menino and NSTAR called for last winter after several dogs had been injured, the City of Boston's Department of Public Works and Transportation Department will begin their annual checks on the city's electrical infrastructure..."

 Electrical Safety Task Force Announces Promising Results